1998 San Diego State Aztecs football team

-The 1998 San Diego State Aztecs football team represented San Diego State University during the 1998 NCAA Division I-A football season as a member of the Western Athletic Conference (WAC).
+The 1998 San Diego State Aztecs football team represented San Diego State University as a member of the Pacific Division of the Western Athletic Conference (WAC) during the 1998 NCAA Division I-A football season.
+Led by fifth-year head coach Ted Tollner, the Aztecs compiled an overall record of 7–5 with a mark of 7–1 conference play, sharing the WAC Pacific Division title with BYU.
+San Diego State was invited to the Las Vegas Bowl, where the Aztecs lost to North Carolina.
+The team played home games at Jack Murphy Stadium in San Diego.

 This was the last season for the Aztecs in the WAC, as they became a charter member of the Mountain West Conference in the 1999 season.

-The team was led by head coach Ted Tollner, in his fifth year.
-They played home games at Qualcomm Stadium in San Diego.
-They completed the season as co-champions of the Pacific Division of the WAC, with a record of seven wins, five losses (7–5, 7–1 WAC).
-The Aztecs qualified for a bowl game at the end of the 1998 season, and played the North Carolina Tar Heels in the 1998 Las Vegas Bowl in Las Vegas, Nevada.

 Schedule

 Team players in the NFL

-No SDSU players were selected in the 1999 NFL Draft.
+No SDSU players were selected in the 1999 NFL draft.

 The following finished their college career in 1998, were not drafted, but played in the NFL.